demian0311/spelunking/README.md

 minimal level) by using nmap to see if the port is up.

 ## CouchDB
-A running CouchDB instance a great stand-in to replicate a ReST-ful service.
-Some of the scripts use this.
+A running CouchDB instance is a great stand-in to replicate a ReST-ful service.
 After installing, this is what I did to create the database and the admin user.

       #!/bin/sh
       curl -X PUT http://127.0.0.1:5984/spelunking